eduardomartins2/eduardomartins2/README.md

 ## About Me

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions,
-- 🎓 Estudando Sistemas de Informação na Estácio
+- 🎓 Studying Information Systems at Estácio,
-- 🌱 Desenvolvedor Python.
+- 🌱 Full Stack Developer.

 ## My Skills